raspberrypilearning/blender-party-monkey/en/step_8.md

 We need to move the light to shine upon the front of the monkey.

-+ Select the lamp with the right mouse button.
++ Select the lamp with the left mouse button.
 Check for the orange border.

 + Move the lamp using the handles so that it is shining on the front of the monkey's face.